quixio/quix-samples/python/sources/Car-Data-Realtime/README.md

 # Real-time car CSV data

+Write data from a CSV into a stream in realtime at a given rate.
 This is a Python code sample for writing vehicle telemetry data (time series parameters) into the Quix platform.
 The example file ([cardata.csv](source/cardata.csv)) is data collected from a virtual F1&reg; car in **Codemasters 2019 racing game**.
 This data was acquired using our **Codemaster F1&reg; 2019 bridge**.

 ## Environment variables